populationgenomics/sgs-somatic-mutation/README.md

     * Exclude variants with inbreeding coefficient < -0.3 or low quality (GQ < 20, DP < 10)
         * Inbreeding coefficient is calculated using `bi_allelic_site_inbreeding_expr()` imported from `gnomad.utils.annotations`, adapted from [`cpg_workflows`](https://github.com/populationgenomics/production-pipelines/blob/main/cpg_workflows/large_cohort/frequencies.py)
 * Step 4 - deCODE specific filters
-    * Exclude variants with call rate < 0.99
     * Identify singleton mutations (mutations that occurred only once in our cohort)
     * Exclude variants with DP < 16 or GQ < 90
     * Exclude variants in simple repeat regions (i.e., defined by combining the entire Simple Tandem Repeats by TRF track in UCSC hg38 with all homopolymer regions in hg38 of length 6bp or more)